AbraheimAlokby/Group_001_Optimization-of-Budget-Management-for-Product-Restocking/README.md

 Once all the required independencies have been installed, follow the following instructions to completely run the program:

 1. Open command prompt in the parent directory of the project

-2. Run the command "make" to compile the program
+2. Run the command _make_ to compile the program

-3. Run the command "cd bin" go inside bin directory
+3. Run the command _cd bin_ go inside bin directory

-4. Run the "index.exe" file to run the program
+4. Run the _index.exe_ file to run the program

-5. Also you can use "make clean" command to delete the object(.o) files
+5. Also you can use _make clean_ command to delete the object(.o) files